robinrodricks/FluentFTP/README.md

 - **StaleDataCheck** - Check if there is stale (unrequested data) sitting on the socket or not.
 In some cases the control connection may time out but before the server closes the connection it might send a 4xx response that was unexpected and can cause synchronization errors with transactions.
 To avoid this problem the Execute() method checks to see if there is any data available on the socket before executing a command. **Default:** true.

 - **EnableThreadSafeDataConnections** - Clone the control connection and establish another connection to the server for the data channel operation.
-This is a thread safe approach to make asynchronous operations on a single control connection transparent. **Default:** true.
+This is a thread safe approach to make asynchronous operations on a single control connection transparent.
+Set this to `false` if your FTP server allows only one connection per username. **Default:** true.

 - **IsClone** - Checks if this control connection is a clone. **Default:** false.